DubbaDing/carSalesApp/README.md

     - Description: The default price of the car.
 The total price for the car is basePrice+typeCost+colorCost+interiorFabricCost

 ### Functions:
--chooseType:
+* chooseType:
-    Description: Prompts the user for a type option.
+    - Description: Prompts the user for a type option.
 The option is validated.
 The chosen type is stored at type and the associated cost is stored as typeCost.
-    Parameters: none
+    - Parameters: none
-    Return: void
+    - Return: void
--chooseColor:
+* chooseColor:
-    Description: Prompts the user for a color option.
+    - Description: Prompts the user for a color option.
 The option is validated.
 The chosen color is stored at color and the associated cost is stored as colorCost.
-    Parameters: none
+    - Parameters: none
-    Return: void
+    - Return: void
--chooseInteriorFabric:
+* chooseInteriorFabric:
-    Description: Prompts the user for a interior fabric material.
+    - Description: Prompts the user for a interior fabric material.
 The option is validated.
 The chosen material is stored at interiorFabric and the associated cost is stored as interiorFabricCost.
-    Parameters: none
+    - Parameters: none
-    Return: void
+    - Return: void
--calcPrice:
+* calcPrice:
-    Description: This function adds the basePrice and additional costs associated with the options selected.
+    - Description: This function adds the basePrice and additional costs associated with the options selected.
-    PArameters: none
+    - Parameters: none
-    Return: [int] Dollar value of the total price of the car with all additional costs added.
+    - Return: [int] Dollar value of the total price of the car with all additional costs added.